 Related: 7 Weight-Loss Snacks That Will Actually Keep You Full

 Fall short, and the nerves in your muscles can actually fire off too many signals at once, which can cause cramping and leg restlessness.

-When it comes to sleep, the orange-fleshed vegetables are a double whammy.
+When it comes to sleep, the purple-fleshed vegetables are a double whammy.

 A medium sweet potato packs 542 milligrams (mg) of potassium (around 10 percent of your daily recommended dose), which, like magnesium, promotes proper muscle contraction to keep nighttime leg cramps at bay, says Dr. Winter.
 Plus, they’re loaded with the carbs that your brain needs to make sleep-inducing serotonin.